vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

 .. note::
    THIS DOCUMENTATION WAS TRIGGERED BY: --tssgen--

-   If the documentation was triggered by the TSS - then your solution is running in the TSS Development environment.
+   If this documentation was triggered by the TSS - then your solution is running in the TSS Development environment.

-   If the documentation was triggered by your TML solution - then your solution is running in your TML solution container.
+   If this documentation was triggered by your TML solution - then your solution is running in your TML solution container.

 .. important::
    These are the operating details for your TML solution.